gitdejuanito/DataEngineerProjects/AdventureWorks_from_OnPremise/ReadMeInstructions.txt

 3. Then I use Databricks for doing transformations to the raw tables, creating new tables doing bronze, silver and gold layers (Lakehouse architecture), we mount the ADLS and load the gold tables in a gold directory in the container.

-4. Finally, I créate views in Azure Synpase for analytical purposes.
+4. Finally, I créate views in Azure Synpase for bussiness user analytical purposes.